Fuzzy simplicial sets and their application to geometric data analysis

-\textbf{Concise description of the method}\\ Input: $X\subset \mathbb{R}^n,~|X|<\infty,~k\in\mathbb{N},~m\le n$. \begin{enumerate} \item As in \ref{U1}, split $X\subset \mathbb{R}^n$ into $N:=|X|$ metric spaces $(X,d_i)$, where $d_i$ is defined by \ref{eq:localDists}, as explained in Section \ref{sec:DiscreteApprox}. $\rho_i$ and $\sigma_i$ can be chosen according to the needs of the application.
-For example, if uniformization is desired, a simple and effective choice is $\rho_i=0$ and $\sigma_i=d(x_i,x_{i_k})$. \item Apply the merge functor defined in Proposition \ref{prop:mergeUM}, or more precisely, the special case described in equation \eqref{eq:knnMerge}, to obtain the metric space $(X,d)$.
+Input: $X\subset \mathbb{R}^n,~|X|<\infty,~k\in\mathbb{N},~m\le n$. \begin{enumerate} \item As in \ref{U1}, we split $X\subset \mathbb{R}^n$ into $N:=|X|$ metric spaces $(X,d_i)$, where $d_i$ is either defined by \eqref{eq:localDists} or \eqref{eq:localDistsUM}, as explained in Section \ref{sec:DiscreteApprox}. $\rho_i$, $\sigma_i$ and $f$ can be chosen according to the needs of the application.
+For example, if uniformization is desired, a simple and effective choice is $\rho_i=0$ and $\sigma_i=d(x_i,x_{i_k})$. \item Then we apply the T-combination functor defined in Proposition \ref{prop:mergeUM}, or more precisely, equation \eqref{eq:mergemetricUM} or \eqref{eq:mergeEPMetinfExpression}, to obtain the metric space $(X,d)$.
 Note that one can choose an arbitrary t-conorm.
-A computationally effective choice is the max-t-conorm because of Corollary \ref{cor:specialCase}. \item Embed $(X,d)$ into $\mathbb{R}^m$ using classical or (non-)metric multidimensional scaling. \end{enumerate} Output: $Y\subset \mathbb{R}^m,~|Y|=|X|$.
+A computationally effective choice is the max-t-conorm because of Corollary \ref{cor:specialCase}.
+However, for high-dimensional datasets the probabilistic sum often turns out to be advantageous. \item Next, we initialize an embedding of $(X,d)$ into $\mathbb{R}^m$ with classical multidimensional scaling (cMDS). \item Additionally, we apply metric multidimensional scaling if desired. \item Finally, we may apply a clustering method (e.g.~Leiden or Linkage clustering) to $(X,d)$ to obtain an index set of clusters and pull the convex hulls of the corresponding clusters in the embedding space apart via stochastic gradient descent, while ensuring that the inter-cluster distance is at least as big as a monotonic function of the distance of the medoids of the original clusters in $(X,d)$. \end{enumerate} Output: $Y\subset \mathbb{R}^m,~|Y|=|X|$, usually $m=2$.